-Those with an existential strength are often described as old souls or cosmic citizens.
-You might have met an old soul or two in your life — perhaps you’re an old soul yourself!
+Those with existential strength are often described as old souls or cosmic citizens.
+For example, you might have met an old soul or two in your life; perhaps you’re an old soul yourself.

 What’s most interesting about those with this skill is that they’re often quite aware of their existential intelligence.
 In fact, it comes as little surprise when someone suggests they’re an old soul or philosophical thinker.

-So, the question is: do you have existential intelligence?
+The question is, do you have existential intelligence?
 The neat thing about Gardner’s theory of multiple intelligence is that there’s no right or wrong answer.

 Everyone possesses all forms of intelligence.
 It’s really all a question of what you choose to work on.

 It’s not about mental intelligence, it’s about mental fitness.— Jim Kwik, trainer of Mindvalley’s Superbrain Quest

 Here are a few things to focus on if you’d like to learn how to improve your existential intelligence: